sharkey52/mint/README.md

-# what does it do? #
+# what does it do?

-a black box trading algorithm which uses machine learning and other analysis methods to draw profitable signals from chart data and then automatically execute transactions
+A black box trading algorithm which uses machine learning and other analysis methods to draw profitable signals from chart data and then automatically execute transactions

+## Contributors

+Joseph Sharkey <jpr.sharkey@gmail.com>

 ## this has been updated ##